dd32/td-gh-ex/README.txt

 The image shown for each post is the featured image (you can define this when editing each post) and if that image doesn't exist, then it will then show the post's main image instead.
 For your information - the thumbnail is 214 pixels wide by 120 pixels in height.

+Post titles are restricted to one line displayed in order to maintain a consistent appearance throughout the website.

 This theme is free for both personal and commercial use.

 Emma